 28 March 1633 / 29 March 1633.
 The Egertons begin a second period of treatment in residence.
 Later entries suggest they departed around 14 May, though they may not have stayed at Linford continuously between these dates.
 The day after their arrival, Magdalen brings Napier a urine sample.
 As well as struma she has ‘heavy sad melancholy’.
 Her menstruation has been followed by ‘flushing’, though she now looks pale.

 5 April 1633.
 Another of the Egertons’ servants, Mrs Tubeuffe, is suffering from haemorrhoids and ‘the whites’, a vaginal discharge.
 Like Mrs Quicke with her ‘lewd’ husband, she is also embroiled in interpersonal conflict, in this case with a fellow-servant who claims she wants to marry him (‘Mrs’ does not imply she was already married).
-To cast his figure Napier translates Mrs Tubeuffe’s French birthdate to its English equivalent.
+For astrological purposes, Napier translates Mrs Tubeuffe’s French birthdate to its English equivalent.
 France had adopted the Gregorian calendar, which was ten days ahead of the Julian dates used in England.

 6 April 1633.
 Alice Egerton provides a urine sample.
 This time it is ‘sent’ rather than ‘brought’, indicating that she was not present.

-22 April 1633 / 23 April 1633 Mrs Quicke has ‘obstruction of the spleen’, a condition that typically caused an excess of melancholy.
+22 April 1633 / 23 April 1633 Mrs Quicke has ‘obstruction of the spleen’, a condition that was associated with melancholy.
 This may suggest a physiological source for the grief and melancholy recorded in her previous entry.
 The following day she brings her daughter, who has pains in her side and fits of vomiting (‘cast[ing]’).
 Napier again notes ‘spleen’.

 28 April 1633.
 Napier casts a figure asking whether Magdalen will recover.

 13 May 1633 / 14 May 1633.
-The Egertons are ready to depart, taking medical supplies, listed by Richard Napier the younger, that include caustic ‘blistering plasters’ and ‘forty leeches’ for Magdalen.
-The extensive ‘note of directions’ dated 14 May and written in Napier’s own hand is bound in a different volume (MS Ashmole 1488, p.
-213).
-It gives instructions for treating Magdalen Egerton’s ‘flushing heate’, including ‘a pigeon slit, the bloody part to the soles of her feet’, and ‘four leeches to the haemorrhoid veins’.
-Her sister has ‘gryping in her belly’ and headaches: she should ‘smell to her pomander’ and take ‘purging diet ale . . . in the same manner as her ladyship took it here with us at Linford’.
+The Egertons are ready to depart, taking medical supplies, listed by Richard Napier the younger, that include ‘blistering plasters’ and ‘forty leeches’ for Magdalen Egerton.
+A separate ‘Note of directions’ written by Napier himself gives instructions for treating Magdalen’s ‘flushing heat’, including ‘a pigeon slit, the bloody part to the soles of her feet’, and ‘four leeches to the haemorrhoid veins’.
+Her sister has ‘griping in her belly’ and headaches: she should ‘smell to her pomander’ and take ‘purging diet ale . . . in the same manner as her ladyship took it here with us at Linford’.
 The note’s recipient, perhaps Mrs Quicke, is addressed directly: ‘you have three ounces of comfortable lozenges to give to the Lady Alice . . . as occasion shall be ministered’.
-On the same day, back in his regular casebook, Napier notes that Penelope Napier has been pregnant for about twelve weeks, but now has a fever, vomiting, and extreme pain in her stomach.
+On the same day, Napier notes in his casebook that Penelope Napier has been pregnant for about twelve weeks, but now has a fever, vomiting, and extreme pain in her stomach.

 25 May 1633.
 Mrs Quicke writes to ask if Napier will replace her sigil, which is ‘wasted’, perhaps meaning the inscription has worn away.
 Earlier entries do not show when Napier gave her this.

 [28 June] 1633.
 A recipe for a clyster for Magdalen.
 Napier notes this is the same clyster she received on a previous (unrecorded) occasion at London.
-The clyster should be followed by pigeons and a ‘suppling oyntment’.
+The clyster should be followed by pigeons applied to the feet and a ‘suppling oyntment’.
 There is also a prescription for Alice.

 28 June 1633 / 29 June 1633 / 30 June 1633 / 8 August 1633.
 A letter from Mrs Quicke suggests Frances Egerton is again restricting Magdalen’s diet.
 Napier and his nephew both prescribe corroboratives — strengthening medicines — and Richard Napier the younger adds suggestions for ‘slight’ meals of candied lemons and ‘ponadoes’, a soup made with bread.
 But on 8 August Mrs Quicke reports that Frances has not only implemented a regimen of fasting, but also abandoned all Napier’s prescriptions.
 The results are encouraging.
 Alice remains well, and Magdalen seems much better.

 10 August 1633.
 After a difficult labour, Penelope Napier gives birth to a boy.
-Napier is summoned, but the baby, having received an emergency christening to save his soul, dies before Napier arrives.
+Napier is summoned, but the baby, having received an emergency christening, dies before Napier arrives.

 27 September 1633.
 A semi-legible entry shows Mrs Quicke writing to arrange for the Egertons to ‘send their coach’.
 Napier replies, apparently rejecting the suggestion.